Master the Art of not Draping!

 SOME IDEAS TO PLAY WITH

-Something I keep seeing on the streets is the mid-calf dirndl skirt with two see-through layers!
+Something I keep seeing on the streets is the mid-calf dirndl skirt with the see-through layers!

 Only problem with the semi- see-through dirndl skirt is this…If you are “a woman of a certain age”…or certain body shape, or just had the baby shape…not good.
-Just not enough interest in that dirndl to be “style” if you might be over 30 (or maybe 40).
+Just not enough interest in that dirndl to be “style” if you might be over 30, or maybe 40; even though we love transparent in the sun.
 So I’m changing the look to give it the feeling, but adding just a little more interest without going back to that parachute shape.
 I love this skirt for every size.
 The larger the size the fewer the gathers.
 Just works with ratios.

 Basically, it’s just a rendition of the “I love you so much, dirndl, (but look like an old lady in that)!”, type skirt!